squeakycheese75/stockkly_api/README.md

 * [MongoDb installed](https://hub.docker.com/_/mongo)

-These can be constructed via the docker:
+These can be constructed via the docker-compose:

 1. Ensure you have docker installed.
 2. ```cd dependancies```